MihaiAC/tailwind-practice/Readme.md

-# Learning Tailwind
+# Tailwind Practice

 Learning Tailwind using [Tailwind CSS From Scratch](https://www.udemy.com/course/tailwind-from-scratch/) as a starting point, which incorporates project ideas from [Frontend Mentor](https://www.frontendmentor.io/home).

 All pages are fully responsive.

-Setup the environment with `./setup.sh`.

-Some non-SVG images have been omitted to save space.
+Some projects do have a little bit of vanilla JS sprinkled in.
+Will be adding more examples soon.

+`./setup.sh` can be used to initialise a new empty project.